somaniarushi/me/content/blog/intl.md

 Finally, the most important — don't set unrealistic expectations on your kid.
 They're just a kid.
 Please give them the liberty of fucking up.

 ## Conclusion
 This article talked majorly (and specifically) about the big picture stuff.
 There's so many more details to worry about — SATs, AP Scores, grades, extra-curriculars, yada yada.
 If you're reading this, you probably are already worrying about all of that.
-If you have any specific questions about any of those, drop me a line at `arushisomani@berkeley.edu`.
+If you have any specific questions about any of those, drop me a line at `hi@amks.me`.

 And of course, all the best!
 You've got this.